Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Can you tell?

-Well, I'll ask you to add a dissection out please.
+Well, I'll ask you to edit this section out, please.

 Please edit all of that out.